-- Identify how cycling levels could be increased in the city area. - Enable any funding for new cycling schemes in Colchester to be prioritised. - Create a useable, high-quality cycle network. - Create opportunities to increase recreational cycling in Colchester.
+- Identify how cycling levels could be increased in the city area. - Enable any funding for new cycling schemes in Colchester to be prioritised. - Create a useable, high-quality cycle network.

+Create opportunities to increase recreational cycling in Colchester.

-The Local Cycling and Walking Infrastructure Plan (LCWIP) was developed in 2018.
+The Colchester Local Cycling and Walking Infrastructure Plan (LCWIP) was developed in 2021.
 This plan aims to see the introduction of new walking, wheeling and cycling networks making it easier and safer for people to walk and cycle in our city.
+The Colchester LCWIP refresh was consulted on in September 2023.
 Key outputs of the LCWIP include: